 Thank you for allowing the Erie County Water Authority (ECWA) to supply you with the high quality drinking water that you deserve.
-We are committed to not only providing you with an excellent product and reliable service, but also affording you with detailed information about the drinking water you consume and use every day.
+We are committed to providing you with an excellent product, reliable service, and detailed information about the drinking water you consume and use every time you turn on your tap.